GCSBOSS/nodecaf/README.md

 ### Async Handlers

-Nodecaf brings the useful feature of accepting async functions as route handlers with zero configuration.
-All rejections/error within your async handler will be gracefully handled by the same routine the deals with regular functions.
+Nodecaf accepts async functions as well as regular functions as route handlers.
+All rejections/error within your async handler will be gracefully handled.
 You will be able to avoid callback hell without creating bogus adapters for your promises.

 ```js
 get('/my/thing', function({ res }){